Ozairlee/ISD22-23-Team5/docs/implementation.md

 # Implementation

-## Introduction
-TODO: Describe the system implemented (Describe the dataset.
-Are there any known issues?
-Describe any configuration data).

 ### What is this Dataset?
 - This Dataset is to locate recycling banks across Bristol and the surrounding Area.
 The Dataset consists of the IDs, Addresses, What can be recycled and more.
 - The reason why we chose this Dataset was that as a group (more like a duo) we believed that Bristol is an environmentally healthy city and wanting to push that agenda even more we thought we should help the public recycle more.